Introduction

 Why use Google Contacts?

-• Import and export your contacts safely.
+• Import and export contacts safely with better data validation and conflict resolution

 In case you are wondering or confused about how to import contacts from Google Contacts, you can refer to this detailed guide on importing contacts from Google Contacts.